 On February 1, 2013, RBC became aware that the media was aware of AK's refusal to make a wedding cake for Complainants when she received a telephone call from Lars Larson, an American conservative talk radio show host based in Portland, Oregon, who told her that he had spoken with AK and wanted to see what RBC "had to say about the pending case."
-This upset RBC, and she became greatly concerned that E and A would be taken away from them by the foster care system because they had been told that the girls' information had to be protected and that the state would "have to readdress placement" of the girls with Complainants if any information was released after December 2013.
+This upset RBC, and she became greatly concerned that E and A would be taken away from them by the foster care system because they had been told that the girls' information had to be protected and that the state would "have to readdress placement" of the girls with Complainants if any information was released concerning the girls.
+This concern continued until their adoption became final sometime after December 2013.